 | COVID-19 |

-We know you have questions about what the new school year will look like.
-Northern Lakes College has relaunch guidelines in place to support a safe, gradual return to working and learning on campus in support of our continued response to the COVID-19 pandemic.
-The fall 2020 term will see the majority of NLC employees working from home and students studying from home.
+Northern Lakes College has guidelines in place to support a safe learning and working environment in our continued response to the COVID-19 pandemic.
+As in the fall term, the winter term will see the majority of NLC students learning from home and employees working from home.
 Only students and employees with a purpose to do so will be on campus.
 Please note that these plans may change based on:

 - the evolving pandemic situation throughout the province or in local communities

-- updated guidance by the NLC Senior Leadership Team, the Government of Alberta, and/or health authorities.
+- updated guidance by Alberta Health Services, the Government of Alberta, and NLC’s Senior Leadership Team.

-The College has prepared the following relaunch and returning to campus documents to help guide a safe relaunch
+The College has prepared the following documents to help guide a safe campus environment

 Questions & Answers

 Q: How will the practical portions of programs be delivered?+

 A: For those programs with practical/lab components, these portions will be delivered in a safe manner including small cohorts, physical distancing, and PPE (personal protective equipment) when required.
 Program-specific information will be provided to students by each program area.